Who needs mixed martial arts or the World Cup when you’ve got a friendly Niche Site Competition to get your adrenaline pumping?

 Remember, it’s all about getting on the first page of Google.

 Like I mentioned in my Market Samurai webinar, there are ways to do all of this research for free, but Market Samurai (free trial) makes the process a whole lot faster and easier for me.
-What took me 3 hours may have taken me 3 days.
+What took me three hours may have taken me three days.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through these links.]

 Instead of doing a whole number of screenshots, I decided to capture this video that summarizes how I did my research and how I landed on my niche: